CartoDB/documentation/app/content/analytics-toolbox-databricks/sql-reference/spatial-relationships.md

 ### st_relateBool
 `Boolean st_relateBool(Geometry a, Geometry b, String mask)`

-Returns true if the DE-9IM interaction matrix mask mask matches the interaction matrix pattern obtained from `st_relate(a, b)`.
+Returns `true` if the DE-9IM interaction matrix mask matches the interaction matrix pattern obtained from `st_relate(a, b)`.

 ### st_touches
 `Boolean st_touches(Geometry a, Geometry b)`

-Returns true if the geometries have at least one `Point` in common, but their interiors do not intersect.
+Returns `true` if the geometries have at least one `Point` in common, but their interiors do not intersect.

 ### st_within
 `Boolean st_within(Geometry a, Geometry b)`